How Bloomreach Is Changing Marketing Automation With Campaign Agents

 Highly personalized and data-driven, these advanced scenarios nurture customer relationships by responding to individual behaviors.
 However, this personalization introduces complexity, resulting in scenarios that can look like this:

 These campaigns require intricate logic, conditional statements, and filters — essentially resembling code.
 Building event-triggered scenarios demands more time and energy from marketers.
-This is where our advancements with Engagement Loomi AI come into play.
+This is where our advancements with Loomi AI come into play.

 Developers across the industry have harnessed large language models to generate code and dramatically improve productivity.
 Recently, when I needed to create a simple Chrome plugin, instead of revisiting JavaScript and learning about Chrome manifest files, I simply described the desired functionality to ChatGPT.
 Within seconds, it generated the code for a plugin — and it worked flawlessly.

-How the Marketing Campaign Process Will Change
+How This Transforms the Marketing Campaign Process

-Stay Tuned for the Future of Marketing
+Get Started With the Future of Marketing

 Tags